getsentry/sentry-python/CONTRIBUTING.md

 2. Write tests.

-   - Think about the minimum versions supported, and test each version in a separate env in `tox.ini`.
+   - Consider the minimum versions supported, and test each version in a separate env in `tox.ini`.

    - Create a new folder in `tests/integrations/`, with an `__init__` file that skips the entire suite if the package is not installed.